 Hepatitis B - An infection caused by a virus that can be spread through blood, semen, or other body fluid infected with the virus.

-Hepatitis C - An infection caused by a virus that can be spread by sharing needles used to inject drugs.
+Hepatitis C - An infection caused by a virus that can be spread through infected blood.

 Hepatitis B Immune Globulin (HBIG) - A substance given to provide temporary protection against infection with hepatitis B virus.